GluuFederation/openid-implicit-client/README.md

 #### setClientInfo(p)
 * _p - The Client's configuration options described in [OIDC.supportedClientOptions](#supported-client-options)_ <br>

 Sets the Client's configuration parameters.
 It returns a boolean value indicating status of call.
+If the Client's configuration options does not include a client_id the method will dynamically register a new client with the redirect_uri passed.

 ###### Example:
     // set client_id and redirect_uri